stable-audio-control/stable-audio-control.github.io/web/index.md

 <a id="note1" href="#note1ref">[1]</a> J. Copet, F. Kreuk, I. Gat, T. Remez, D. Kant, G. Synnaeve, Y. Adi, and A. Defossez, “Simple and controllable music generation,” in Proc.
 NeurIPS, New Orleans, 2023.

 <a id="note2" href="#note2ref">[2]</a> I. Manco, B. Weck, S. Doh, M. Won, Y. Zhang, D. Bogdanov, Y. Wu, K. Chen, P. Tovstogan, E. Benetos, E. Quinton, G. Fazekas, and J. Nam, “The Song Describer dataset: A corpus of audio captions for music-and-language evaluation,” in Proc.
 NeurIPS, New Orleans, 2023.

-<a id="note3" href="#note3ref">[3]</a>  Li, Y. Zhang, F. Tang, C. Ma, W. Dong, and C. Xu, “Music style transfer with time-varying inversion of diffusion models,” in Proceedings of the AAAI Conference on Artificial Intelligence, vol. 38, no. 1, 2024, pp.547–555